Frequently Asked Questions

 Graduates will receive enough tickets to invite three guests to Baccalaureate, four to the Class Day ceremony, five to the Senior Prom, and five to Commencement.

-Baccalaureate (Sunday, June 1): Guest tickets may be used for seating at indoor and outdoor simulcast sites near the Princeton University Chapel (the chapel is only large enough to accommodate the senior class).
-The indoor simulcast locations include McCosh 10; McCosh 50 (air conditioned); Dillon Gym; McCormick 101, Betts Auditorium, the School of Architecture, and Richardson Auditorium, Alexander Hall (all 3 of the last locations are accessible and air conditioned).
+Baccalaureate (Sunday, May 31): Guest tickets may be used for seating at indoor and outdoor simulcast sites near the Princeton University Chapel (the chapel is only large enough to accommodate the senior class).
+The indoor simulcast locations include McCosh 10 and Dillon Gym which are not air conditioned; and in McCosh 50; McCormick 101; Betts Auditorium in the School of Architecture; and Richardson Auditorium in Alexander Hall, all of which are accessible and air conditioned.
 An interactive campus map is at this link.
-There is standing room around the chapel, and if the weather is good, there are often seats in the simulcast locations for guests without tickets.
+There are seats in the simulcast locations for guests without tickets.

-Commencement (Tuesday, June 3): Each senior receives 5 guest tickets which may be used for seating on the front lawn of Nassau Hall or, in the case of severe weather, in Jadwin Gym.
-There is some unticketed standing room around the site on front campus.
+Commencement (Tuesday, June 2): Each senior receives 5 guest tickets which may be used for seating on the front lawn of Nassau Hall or, in the case of severe weather, in Jadwin Gym.
 The simulcast site, Richardson Auditorium in Alexander Hall, next to Nassau Hall, is unticketed and is air conditioned and accessible.
 Alexander Hall is the best option for guests without tickets or who may be uncomfortable because of the weather (Princeton can be hot and humid in June).
 A campus map to locate Alexander Hall is at this link.
+The ceremony is also simulcast in Dillon Gym and on Cannon Green.

 Tickets are not required for seniors processing at Baccalaureate, the Class Day ceremony, or Commencement.
 No tickets are required for the Step Sing, and no tickets are required for the diploma distribution receptions in the residential colleges following Commencement.